haydn-smith/waves/README.md

 | `npm run build` | Create a production build in the `dist` folder. |
 | `npm run lint` | Lint the codebase. |
 | `npm run typecheck` | Check the codebase for type errors. |

+Explore adventure, friendship, and kindness as a very smol penguin, making waves in a very big world.

+# Credits